-According to the Alabama Department of Public Health, each child enrolled in daycare, Head Start, and public or private school in Alabama must have either proof of Immunization (Blue Card) or a county issued certificate of exemption on file at the facility that they attend.
+According to the Alabama Department of Public Health, each child enrolled in daycare, Head Start, and public or private school in Alabama must have either proof of Immunization (Blue Card) or a county issued Certificate of Exemption on file.

 More information may be found at AlabamaPublicHealth.gov.